Qianhewu/hugo-qianhw/content/photo/snow/index.md

 # Featured image
 # Place an image named `featured.jpg/png` in this page's folder and customize its options here.
 image:
-  caption: 'See the world through'
+  caption: '2019, Tsinghua University, Beijing'
   focal_point: ""
   placement: 2
   preview_only: True